ghempton/ember-routemanager/README.md

+** Development has temporarily been suspended.
+[Please read this blog post](http://codebrief.com/2012/07/anatomy-of-an-ember-dot-js-app-part-i-redux-routing-and-outlets/). **

 ## Ember RouteManager

 Ember RouteManager is a coupling of native ember state managers with browser routing mechanisms.
 In it's current form, it is a modified version of [SproutCore Routing](https://github.com/emberjs-addons/sproutcore-routing) which extends Ember.StateManager.